Xopher00/Project_Lambert/README.md

 $$F = \sum (A_n - A)^2$$

-measures the squared change between successive iterates, analogous to monitoring a [Lyapunov function (Hopfield, 1982)](https://www.pnas.org/doi/10.1073/pnas.79.8.2554).
-It relates to variational free energy under restrictive assumptions but omits precision weighting, an explicit generative model, and the entropy term.
+measures the squared change between successive iterates, analogous to monitoring a [Lyapunov function ([Hopfield, 1982](https://www.pnas.org/doi/10.1073/pnas.79.8.2554);  [Ramsauer et al., 2021](https://arxiv.org/abs/2008.02217)).
+It relates to [variational free energy (Friston et al. 2010)](https://www.nature.com/articles/nrn2787) under restrictive assumptions but omits precision weighting, an explicit generative model, and the entropy term.
 It is best understood as a fixed-point residual rather than a formal evidence lower bound.

 **Temperature schedule.** The adaptive cooling formula: